 "This is actually a common thing I hear in couples therapy — couples have widely differing ideas of the perfect vacation," Scott-Hudson says.
 "It’s something that can be talked about and worked on, just like any other relationship assumption."
 Find compromises that work for you, whether that means alternating planning your vacations, giving yourselves a day alone to do whatever you'd like during the trip, or each choosing excursions that sound like fun.
 "Talk about what you would like without making the other one wrong," she says.
 "Respect your differences."

-8. Different Opinions About Next Steps
+8 Different Opinions About Next Steps

 "Even after living together for some time, many couples have a difference of opinion about the progression of their relationship," Scott-Hudson says.
 For example, each partner might have a different idea of when (and whether) you should get married, whether you should have children, or where you should live.
 "Each partner may experience uncertainty about their own or their partner's timing," she says, "and may suffer if they relate their partner's faster pace to being pushed or their partner's slower pace to feeling unappreciated or undervalued."
 As soon as possible

 If you and your partner have been finding yourself in difficult situations, don't get discouraged.
 Instead, set aside some time to intentionally work together to strengthen your relationship.